JabRef/user-documentation/en/contributing/README.md

 ### I want to learn about code quality [![Join the chat at https://gitter.im/JabRef/jabref](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/JabRef/jabref)

-Please head to [https://devdocs.jabref.org/advanced-reading/code-quality](https://devdocs.jabref.org/advanced-reading/code-quality) to learn about our current efforts to measure and improve code quality.
+Please head to [devdocs about code-quality](https://devdocs.jabref.org/advanced-reading/code-quality) to learn about our current efforts to measure and improve code quality.
 {% endtab %}
 {% endtabs %}